xiaoxianyu-office/mm/Mob-Examples.md

 ## The Demon

-The Demon is hostile to players, those who attack it, and any mythicmob within the "good" faction.
+The Demon is hostile to players, those who attack it, and any MythicMob within the "good" faction.
 It is also equipped with a Netherite Axe, has flame particles, and can hover and shoot fireballs (due to it using the blaze as the base mob!)
 It uses a custom skin that requires [Disguises](https://git.lumine.io/mythiccraft/MythicMobs/-/wikis/Mobs/Disguises).

 ```yaml
 Demon: